floooh/floooh.github.io/_posts/2021-12-06-z80-instruction-timing.md

 #### CALL nn

-The **CALL nn** instruction inserts one clock cycle between the last memory read machine cycle (to load the destination addres) and the first memory write machine cycle (to store the return address on the stack).
+The **CALL nn** instruction inserts one clock cycle between the last memory read machine cycle (to load the destination address) and the first memory write machine cycle (to store the return address on the stack).
 The destination address is stored in WZ:

 ```